gitee2github/docs/docs/en/docs/Administration/basic-configuration.md

 #### Displaying the Current Date and Time

-To display the current RTC date and time, run the following command as the user  **root**:
+To display the current RTC date and time, run the following command as the **root** user:

 ```
 # hwclock